 Discussion about death with dignity and assisted dying is often made difficult because of confusion surrounding various terms.
-“Mercy killing,” “euthanasia,” and “suicide” for example.
-This page aims to help clarify several terms and increase your understanding of the death with dignity movement.
+“Mercy killing,” “euthanasia,” and “suicide” are examples of inappropriate terms for describing death with dignity.
+This page aims to help clarify several terms and increase your understanding of the death with dignity movement and end-0f-life care.

-This is also know as “physician-assisted suicide”, “physician-assisted dying” or “aid in dying” and is legal the US states of Oregon and Washington.
-It permits mentally competent, terminally-ill adult patients to request a prescription for life-ending medication from their physician.
-The Oregon and Washington laws mandate that the medication must be self-administered.
+This is also known as “physician-assisted dying” or “aid in dying” and is legal in all states with existing death with dignity laws.
+It permits mentally competent, adult patients with terminal illness to request a prescription for life-ending medications from their physician.
+The patient must self-administer and ingest the medication without assistance.

 Continuum of Care

 This relates to a course of therapy during which a patient’s needs for comfort care and symptom relief is managed comprehensively and seamlessly.
-Hospice provides a continuum of care to terminally-ill patients, and aid-in-dying is assumed as the option of last resort at the end of that continuum.
+Hospice provides a continuum of care to patients with terminal illness, and aid-in-dying is assumed as the option of last resort at the end of that continuum.

 The National Institute of Neurological Disorders and Stroke defines coma as “a profound or deep state of unconsciousness.
 An individual in a state of coma is alive but unable to move or respond to his or her environment.”
 Comas can result from chronic illness or severe injury/trauma.